BlueMap-Minecraft/BlueMapWiki/wiki/FAQ.md

 Just use `/bluemap purge <map-id>` to delete and re-render the entire map.
 Then clear your browser-cache again, and it should be fixed :)

 ### Q: I have a black map / a lot of the map is missing!
+Part 1.
 - Press the `Update Map` button in BlueMap's menu.
 This updates all tiles from the server and makes sure your browser has not cached anything weird.
 - Use `/bluemap` to check if BlueMap is rendering something!
 It might be busy rendering a different map first.